redhat-cne/spec/spec.md

 - Type: `Timestamp`
 - Description: Timestamp of when the occurrence happened.
-If the time of the occurrence cannot be determined then this attribute MAY be set to some other time (such as the current time) by the O-RAN Event producer, however all producers for the same `source` MUST be consistent in this respect.
+If the time of the occurrence cannot be determined then this attribute MAY be set to some other time (such as the current time) by the Cloud Native Events producer, however all producers for the same `source` MUST be consistent in this respect.
 In other words, either they all use the actual time of the occurrence or they all use the same algorithm to determine the value used.